KorfLab/classic/README.md

 - Total number of sequences and letters
 - Mean, median, and N50 of sequence lengths
 - Frequencies of each letter
-- An option to report codon usage (assuming the sequences are all CDS)
+- An option to report codon usage (assuming the sequences are all coding)

 ## skewer ##

-Write a program the computes windowed GC-skew and GC composition along a genome sequence.
+Write a program the computes windowed GC-skew (G+C/G-C) and GC composition along a genome sequence.
 The program should input FASTA and output BED.
 The program should have a variable window size, and the window should be computed efficiently (do not recompute each window).

 ## dust ##

 Write a low-complexity filter for nucleotide sequences.
 The output should be a FASTA file.
 By default, low-complexity regions should be masked with Ns but you should provide a command line switch for lowercase masking (often called soft-masking).
+Again, don't recompute each window.

 ## translate ##